This post contains affiliate links.

 Instructions

 • Pasta: Bring a large pot of water to a boil, then add a generous spoon of salt (it should taste like ocean water).
 Add 1 lb uncooked ziti pasta and cook according to the instructions on the package until al dente.
-When finished, drain and set aside.
+When finished, drain and add pasta back into pot, then set aside.

-Add 2 Tbsp olive oil to a large saute pan or pot over medium heat.
-Add zucchini, eggplant, pepper, onion, and 3 cloves garlic, cooking until they're slightly softened, 5 to 7 minutes.
+• Cook Veggies: Add 2 Tbsp olive oil to a large saute pan or pot over medium heat.
+Add 1 zucchini (diced), 1 eggplant (diced), 1 bell pepper (diced), 1 cup diced white onion (diced), and 3 cloves garlic (minced), cooking until they're slightly softened, 5 to 7 minutes.

 • Assemble: Preheat oven to 350°F (175°C).
 In a large casserole dish (9×13 inch or similar), you'll layer: